James StanburySee other accessory reviews written by James Stanbury

-After all, they mean drinks – hot or cold – are available in-car on all journeys – needless stops at pricey service stations can largely be avoided.
+They mean drinks – hot or cold – are available in-car on all journeys, saving money at pricey service stations, plus they are great for days out.

 So what should you consider when buying a flask?

-And if you intend to use a flask in tea/coffee pot mode, you ideally want a pour/stop control with a simple button or lever – that’s much easier than loosening the cap repeatedly.
+And if you intend to use a flask in tea/coffee pot mode, you ideally want a pour/stop control with a simple button or lever.

 Finally, we check that the flask stays sealed, even when upside down.